Just for fun: Rewriting e-mails on the fly with LLMs, AWK and OpenSMTPD

 My goal here is to automatically launch a script when a certain USB stick is connected to the system.
 When plugging in the stick, the partition should be automatically mounted, a script should be executed, and some notifications should be shown on the screen.

-Identifying and automounting the drive My USB stick is a simple FAT32 drive, so to identify it I set a filesystem label.
+My USB stick is a simple FAT32 drive, so to identify it I set a filesystem label.
 This allows me to distinguish this drive from other ones.
+I set the label to DOXIE.